-For ongoing/trail commissions, we generally observe that there is no requirement to continue being licensed and appointed to continue to receive these commissions.
-Additional premium, changes, & renewals -Our observations are that many carriers see differentiation for considerations of 'sell/solicit' new business that additional premiums, changes to coverages or renewals are not equivalent and therefore there is no need to maintain appointments.
+Additional premium, changes, & renewals - Our observations are that many carriers see differentiation for considerations of 'sell/solicit' new business that additional premiums, changes to coverages or renewals are not equivalent and therefore there is no need to maintain appointments.

-Contact Center authorization - In a JIT situation, where no business is conducted yet, or where the agent has not produced in a period and associated appointments were not renewed, the agent should NOT be restricted from accessing materials or information needed to sell or service.
+Contact center authorization - In a JIT situation, where no business is conducted yet, or where the agent has not produced in a period and associated appointments were not renewed, the agent should NOT be restricted from accessing materials or information needed to sell or service.
 When the business is received, the appointment will be added.

-Agent of record changes - If an agent is changed from one agent to another, the new agent can be licensed only and not need an appointment.
-Verification that the new agent holds the proper license should be performed.
 Servicing agent - Many companies do not require the appointment to be maintained unless the agent is conducting new business.
 The agent would continue to have full access to the policy and customer.